QuiltMC/rfcs/structure/0007-community-team.md

    via a bot designed to facilitate polling.
 This poll should provide as much detail as possible, either directly in the poll message or by providing links and references - but it must be clear and not misleading, and the core idea must be present in the message instead of in the references.
 1. Members of the Community Team may vote on the poll using the provided reactions.
-All polls should include a positive and negative option, as well as the option to abstain.
+All polls should include a positive, a neutral and negative option.
 Voting members that abstain are excluded from percentages and tallies.
 1. Voting members are not required to explicitly explain their votes - major problems with the proposal should be worked out before the vote even begins, to avoid putting particular community members on the spot.